How Many Days In Tokyo Should You Spend?

 To maximize your time, it is best to explore neighborhoods that are adjacent to each other.

-For day 1, we recommend waking up early in the morning and checking out the tuna auction at Toyosu Fish Market, which is the replacement for the tuna auction at Tsujiki Market.
+For day 1, we recommend waking up early in the morning and checking out the tuna auction at Toyosu Fish Market, which is the replacement for the tuna auction at Tsujiki Fish Market.
 After that, head over to Imperial Palace for a free guided tour (but make sure you arrive a little earlier because there are limited spots).

 Head over to Senso-ji and then Akihabara in the late afternoon.
 Go up to the Tokyo Skytree Observatory and check out the night views.
 Then we recommend going to Kotobukiyu to experience a Japanese bath.